w3c/wai-wcag-em/procedure.md

     *   Pages or views selected through structured sampling in [Step 3.1: Include a Structured Sample](#step3a)
     *   Randomly selected samples  and selection method used in [Step 3.2: Include a Randomly Selected Sample](#step3b)
     *   Complete processes selected in [Step 3.3: Include Complete Processes](#step3c)
-*   **Sample Audited**
+*   **Sample Evaluated**
     *   Evaluation outcomes from [Step 4.1: Check All Initial Samples](#step4a)
     *   Evaluation outcomes from [Step 4.2: Check All Complete Processes](#step4b)
     *   Evaluation outcomes from [Step 4.3: Compare Structured and Random Samples](#step4c)

-<p class="note">Depending on the desired granularity of the report documentation, the outcomes of [Step 4: Audit the Selected Sample](#step4) may be provided for each evaluated sample, or aggregated over the entire sample.
+<p class="note">Depending on the desired granularity of the report documentation, the outcomes of [Step 4: Evaluate the Selected Sample](#step4) may be provided for each evaluated sample, or aggregated over the entire sample.
 Reports should include at least one example for each conformance requirement and WCAG 2 Success Criterion not met.
 It is also good practice for evaluators to indicate issues that occur repeatedly.</p>

 Reports may also include additional information depending on any additional evaluation requirements defined in [Step 1.4: Define Additional Evaluation Requirements (Optional)](#step1d).
 For example, an evaluation commissioner may request a report indicating every failure occurrence for every sample, more information about the nature and the causes of the identified failures, or repair suggestions to remedy the failures.

 #### Step 5.2: Record the Evaluation Specifics (Optional) {#step5b}

-<strong id="req5b">Methodology Requirement 5.2:</strong> Archive the samples audited, and record the evaluation tools, web browsers, assistive technologies, other software, and methods used to audit them (Optional).
+<strong id="req5b">Methodology Requirement 5.2:</strong> Archive the samples evaluated, and record the evaluation tools, web browsers, assistive technologies, other software, and methods used to evaluate them (Optional).

 While optional, it is good practice for evaluators to keep record of the evaluation specifics, for example to support conflict resolution in the case of dispute.
-This includes archiving the samples audited, and recording the evaluation tools, web browsers, assistive technologies, other software, and methods used to audit them.
+This includes archiving the samples evaluated, and recording the evaluation tools, web browsers, assistive technologies, other software, and methods used to evaluate them.
 This recording is typically kept internal and not shared by the evaluator unless otherwise agreed on in [Step 1.4: Define Additional Evaluation Requirements (Optional)](#step1d).

 Records of the evaluation specifics could include any of the following: